-As of March 31, 2021, we employed over 3,300 psychiatrists, APNs, psychologists and therapists through our subsidiaries and affiliated practices to deliver care through our platform.
+We and our affiliated practices employ over 3,000 psychiatrists, APNs, psychologists and therapists to deliver care through our platform.
 Our clinicians are highly engaged-over 85% say they feel inspired to do their best through their work at LifeStance.
 We deliver value to our clinicians in several ways:

 - Empowered to put patients first: Our platform enables our clinicians to focus on delivering the best possible care to their patients.
-We augment their ability to serve their patients through technology tools and data, while freeing them from the many non-clinical burdens they face in independent practice. - Collaborative clinical environment: We promote a clinical culture of collaboration and ongoing learning for our team of mental health professionals.
+We augment their ability to serve their patients through technology tools and data, while freeing them from the many non-clinical burdens they face in independent practice. - Superior clinical environment: We promote a clinical culture of collaboration and ongoing learning for our team of mental health professionals.
 Our clinicians share evidence-based practices and meet regularly for continuing education and other collaborative opportunities for learning.
-They are also strongly supported to work together across disciplines to provide the most comprehensive and clinically effective care possible-often the most effective, evidence-based treatment modality is a combination of psychotherapy and psychiatric medication.

-- Unique employed model: Our clinicians are employed as W-2 employees by our subsidiaries and affiliated practices rather than as independent contractors, the latter of which we believe is more common in the mental healthcare industry in the United States.
-Additionally, we offer a flexible visit-based economic model, which allows our clinicians to build their patient panels while flexibly managing caseloads in line with clinicians' personal preferences. - Improved patient access: Referrals from our payor and primary care and specialist physician partners connect clinicians with new patients.
+They are also strongly supported to work together across disciplines to provide the most comprehensive and clinically effective care possible-often the most effective, evidence-based treatment modality is a combination of psychotherapy and psychiatric medication. - Unique employed model: We employ our clinicians as W-2 employees rather than applying an independent contractor arrangement, which we believe is more common in the mental healthcare industry in the United States.
+Additionally, we offer a flexible visit-based economic model, which allows them to build their patient panels while flexibly managing caseloads in line with clinicians' personal preferences. - Improved patient access: Referrals from our payor and primary care physician partners connect clinicians with new patients.
 Our patient-clinician matching technology efficiently matches patients with appropriate clinicians to improve engagement. - Flexible care delivery to meet their patients' needs: Our conveniently located centers and virtual care delivery platform provide our clinicians with greater flexibility and convenience to serve their patients in whatever environment is most suitable.
 This flexibility improves clinician engagement, efficiency and their overall working environment. - Increased efficiency: We have built a centralized operating platform that enables significant efficiencies for our clinicians, alleviating administrative burden, expanding availability for patient care and improving overall clinician satisfaction.
 Our unified electronic health record and outcomes tracking platform, combined with our management of day-to-day operational aspects such as marketing, payor contracting, billing and collecting, intake, and scheduling, alleviates administrative burden and improves overall career engagement.